theonetruenerd/VenusLibraryDocumentation/docs/source/DebugAssist.rst

 - :py:func:`FullErrorAnalysis`

-This function requires the `ASWStandardDialog library <https://github.com/theonetruenerd/VenusPackages/blob/main/ASWStandardDialogs.pkg>`_ to be present and the initialise step from that library needs to have been run.
+This function can use the `ASWStandardDialog library <https://github.com/theonetruenerd/VenusPackages/blob/main/ASWStandardDialogs.pkg>`_ which makes the dialog nicer, but is not a requirement.

 .. py:function:: FullErrorAnalysis(variable i_PathForErrorDataAnalysis)